 Gray Box Testing is also known as a Transparent Box.
-Gray Box Testing, as the name says, is a mix of both white box and black box testing, that covers the testing process of the application software with less or limited familiarity on the code with which the application is built.
-It is a type of functional testing used to verify the code to some extent, by keeping the expected internal functional behavior in mind.
+Gray Box Testing, as the name says, is a mix of both white box and black-box testing that covers the testing process of the application software with less or limited familiarity with the code with which the application is built.
+It is a type of functional testing used to verify the code to some extent by keeping the expected internal functional behavior in mind.
 As it involves a combination of code and functionality testing, it is typically executed in more than one stage of the Testing Life Cycle.

 Understanding Gray Box Testing

-As told earlier, in Transparent Box, for testing purposes, tester enters some dummy values to check the correct flow of the output.
-So for using Transparent Box, the tester needs to have knowledge of both software development and testing, so as to check the correct flow.
+As told earlier, in Transparent Box, for testing purposes, the tester enters some dummy values to check the correct flow of the output.
+So for using Transparent Box, the tester needs to have knowledge of both software development and testing so as to check the correct flow.

 As we know by now, that only a partial part of the logic is known to the tester in Transparent Box; it becomes a middle way in which the user can test the logic or software.
 The best example to explain the same would be; in certain software, the user needs to use some third party application.
 This application, when it is being used, only a part of it is exposed to the developer.
 So, now this can only be checked using the input data and some of the part which has been exposed.
 This is a perfect example of how Transparent Box works.

 One more example of Transparent Box is the validations which are used while inputting data.
-Most of us, have experienced this while entering details online, we get errors if we input some wrong data, example; “firstname.lastname@example.org”.
+Most of us have experienced this while entering details online; we get errors if we input some wrong data, for example, “firstname.lastname@example.org”.
 Now, we will see this wrong input and get the error message.
 The tester will rectify this at their end by disabling the code.

 Gray Box Testing Techniques